Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Table of contents in word with callout pointing out the main section, sub-section, sub sub-section and the page where the topic can be referenced

-So, whether you're crafting a SOP, a research paper, a complex report, or any other document requiring structured navigation, let Microsoft Word's automatic Table of Contents be your guiding companion, making your content easily accessible and your readers eternally grateful.
+So, whether you’re crafting an SOP, a research paper, a complex report, or any other document requiring structured navigation, let Microsoft Word’s automatic Table of Contents be your guiding companion, making your content easily accessible and your readers eternally grateful.

 Add Text to the Table of Contents using Heading Styles